How to Maximize 10 Vacation Days in 2026

 Whether you’re a young professional just getting started or a seasoned pro that changed companies, there’s a good chance you won’t see more than 10 paid time off (PTO) days per year until you’ve worked for your current company for 5 years.

 Now, I’m not going to rant about how ridiculous it is that the world’s largest democracy and GDP has basically no legal regulation or protections for its workers’ paid time off.
-You and I both already know how much that sucks.
+You and I already know how much that sucks.

 Instead, I’m going to show you how to use your limited time off to your best advantage.
-Taking a week off in May and a week off for Christmas is not enough.
+Taking a week off in May and a week off for Christmas is just not enough.

 You deserve to travel more, and you can!
-You just have to strategically plan out your trips to maximize your vacation days in 2024.
+You just have to strategically plan out your trips to maximize your vacation days in 2026.

 This post may contain affiliate links.
 As an Amazon Associate and associate of other programs, I earn from qualifying purchases.
-This means if you click a link and make a purchase, I may earn a small commission at no extra cost to you.
+This means if you click a link and make a purchase, I may earn a commission at no extra cost to you.

 How to Make Your Vacation Days Go Further